 Ernst Toller, born 1893 in Samotschin in the then-German province of Pomerania was a revolutionary, poet, and playwright engagé.
 He was also president for six days of the short-lived Bavarian Soviet Republic.
 In his day, Ernst Toller was as renowned as the young Bertolt Brecht.
 High profile persona non grata in 1933 when the Nazis came to power, Toller fled to London, went on a lecture tour to the U.S. in 1936, warned Roosevelt of the Nazis, and tried to make it as a screen writer in Los Angeles.
 Convinced that the world as he knew it had succumbed to the forces of darkness, Toller was found dead by hanging, a presumed suicide, in his room at the Hotel Mayflower in New York City on May 22, 1939.

 Drew Lichtenberg has been the Resident Dramaturg at the Shakespeare Theatre Company in Washington, D.C. since 2011.
 He has worked as a dramaturg, adaptor, and translator for theatres around the country and internationally, including the Royal National Theatre in London and the Roundabout Theatre Company on Broadway, La Mama, and the Public Theater off-Broadway.
-Has taught as an adjunct at Eugene Lang College at the New School and the Catholic University of America and holds a Doctorate in Fine Arts from Yale School of Drama.
+He also has taught as an adjunct at Eugene Lang College at the New School and at the Catholic University of America.
+He holds a Doctorate in Fine Arts from Yale School of Drama.

 Our West Berlin.

 Storybook from the Island

 Hardcover; 224 pp. / 64 pics